HEVT

-The Hybrid Electric Vehicle Team of Virginia Tech, better known as HEVT, is a nationally recognized undergraduate student design team in the Department of Mechanical Engineering at Virginia Tech.
+The Hokie Electric Vehicle Team of Virginia Tech, better known as HEVT, is a nationally recognized undergraduate student design team in the Department of Mechanical Engineering at Virginia Tech.
 HEVT was formed in 1994 to compete in the 1995 Hybrid Electric Vehicle (HEV) Challenge, one of the many competitions organized by the Argonne National Laboratory through the United States Department of Energy.
 HEVT has been involved in the Department of Energy Advanced Vehicle Technology Competitions (AVTCs) ever since.
 HEVT attributes a significant amount of its success to their Advisor, Professor Doug Nelson in Mechanical Engineering.
 Dr. Nelson has received the Outstanding Faculty Advisor award at competition 3 times.
 He has greatly aided the education of students at Virginia Tech and helped the team succeed at competition The overall highlights of past competitions are as follows:

 Outreach

 HEVT devotes time each month to community outreach, in which they provide the community with information about sustainability, hybrid technology, AVTCS and the team.
 Outreach events target youth, community members, influencers, other students and the media.
 A few of HEVT's outreach events that have occurred within the past few years include National Odyssey Day, EcoDrive, Relay for Life and Innovation under the Hood.